Master of Science with a Major in Information Security Management

 three individuals are required.
 Referees should be individuals qualified to critically

-assess the applicant's prior academic (usually college professors), employment, artistic,
+assess the applicant's prior academic (usually college professors), employment or

 Letters of Recommendation

 Recommendations can be submitted online only.
 Within the application, you will provide the names and current email addresses for three individuals you have asked to serve as your recommenders.
 Once your application is submitted, each recommender will receive an email notification directing them to the online site where they can complete their recommendation.
 To change a recommender after the application has been submitted, log into your ApplyWeb (CollegeNet) account and make updates.
 Status updates of your recommenders' submissions will be provided to you directly from ApplyWeb (CollegeNet).

 Official test scores are required.
 GMAT, GRE, DAT or MCAT scores will be accepted

 if less than five years old.
 Official exam scores must be submitted to Augusta University's